LBHackney-IT/coronavirus-frontdoor-snapshot/README.md

 To promote this to production you will need to manually approve the deployment in CircleCI.

 ## Pages and API endpoints
-Login is handled by Single View, so long as the Hackney token cookie is set users will be signed in here too.
+Login is handled by Support For Hackney Residents, so long as the Hackney token cookie is set users will be signed in here too.

 ### GET /api/snapshots/{id}
 Retrieves a vulnerabilities snapshot, given a snapshot id.

 ### POST /api/snapshots/find
-Used by other applications (such as Single View) to find snapshots related to a particular person given their name, an optionally an array of identifiers.
+Used by other applications (such as Support For Hackney Residents) to find snapshots related to a particular person given their name, an optionally an array of identifiers.

 ### POST /api/snapshots
 Creates a new, empty, vulnerabilities snapshot for a specified person.